Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics vs. 76ers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Boston Celtics are 2.5-point favorites heading into Game 4 of the second round of the NBA Playoffs against the Philadelphia 76ers at Wells Fargo Center on Sunday, starting at 3:30 PM ET on ESPN.
-The Celtics hold a 2-1 lead in the series.
-The point total is 214.5 for the matchup.
+The Boston Celtics are 7.5-point favorites heading into Game 5 of the second round of the NBA Playoffs against the Philadelphia 76ers at TD Garden on Tuesday, starting at 7:30 PM ET on TNT.
+The series is tied 2-2.
+The matchup has an over/under of 213.5.

 Celtics vs. 76ers Odds & Info